Jesse Jackson Reveals He Has Parkinson’s, Just Like His Father

 Civil Rights activist Jesse Jackson announced that he has Parkinson’s disease (PD).
 The outspoken founder of the Rainbow PUSH Coalition and 2-time candidate for United States President has been receiving outpatient care for his symptoms for 2 years, since 2015.1

-About three years ago, Jackson and his family noticed that he was having trouble getting around and experiencing difficulty in accomplishing routine tasks.2

-Jackson said “a Parkinson's diagnosis is not a stop sign but rather a signal that I must make lifestyle changes and dedicate myself to physical therapy in hopes of slowing the disease’s progression.”2
+About three years ago, Jackson and his family noticed that he was having trouble getting around and experiencing difficulty in accomplishing routine tasks.
+Jackson said, “a Parkinson's diagnosis is not a stop sign but rather a signal that I must make lifestyle changes and dedicate myself to physical therapy in hopes of slowing the disease’s progression.”2

 Parkinson’s disease is a progressive neurodegenerative condition.
 Often referred to as a movement disorder is affects both motor and non-motor functions.
 Neurons in the brain that produce dopamine begin to slow down or die.
 This lack of dopamine can cause tremors, rigidity, and problems with balance and walking.

 Reverend Jackson said, “This diagnosis is personal but it is more than that.
 It is an opportunity for me to use my voice to help in finding a cure for a disease that afflicts 7 to 10 million worldwide.
 Some 60,000 Americans are diagnosed with Parkinson's every year.”

 Jackson said, “My family and I began to notice changes about 3 years ago.”
 The onset of symptoms can be slow and not always easy to recognize.
 Here are some of the early warning signs of Parkinson’s:3

 If you notice changes in more than one of the above areas, it makes sense to schedule an appointment with your physician.
 There is no single diagnostic test for PD and having just one of the symptoms above does not mean you have Parkinson’s.

 Approximately 15 percent of people with Parkinson’s disease have a family history.
-What genetic changes take place to cause or increase the risk for developing Parkinson’s is not definitively known.5 Scientists believe Parkinson’s is caused by a combination of environmental and genetic factors.
+What genetic changes take place to cause or increase the risk for developing Parkinson’s is not definitively known.
+Scientists believe Parkinson’s is caused by a combination of environmental and genetic factors.5